Back to Glossary

 Track Terminology

-The apex is the innermost point of a corner on a racetrack that drivers aim to get as close to as possible when turning, also known as the clipping point.
+The apex is the innermost point of a corner on a racetrack where a driver aims to position their car as close as possible to the inside edge of the turn.